Code of Conduct Policy

 - encourage one another to see that living for Christ involves dependence on God's Spirit and obedience to his Word, rather than a passive acceptance of prevailing practices.

-To foster an atmosphere conducive to becoming the Christian community of living, learning, and serving that AC aspires to be, the College maintains the institutional standards of self-control, avoidance of harmful practices, the responsible use of freedom, sensitivity to the heritage and practices of other Christians, and honouring the name of Jesus Christ in all we do.
+To foster an atmosphere conducive to becoming the Christian community of living, learning, and serving that AC aspires to be, AC maintains the institutional standards of self-control, avoidance of harmful practices, the responsible use of freedom, sensitivity to the heritage and practices of other Christians, and honouring the name of Jesus Christ in all we do.
 AC does not condone the abuse of alcohol and other addictive substances.
 All members of the AC community will take care to avoid any entertainment or behaviour, on or off campus, which may be immodest or violent (Eph.
 4:1-2, 17-24; I Tim.
 5:2; Gal.
 5:22-23).